Australia report says make Google and Facebook pay for news

 Google accused Microsoft, whose search engine Bing is the second most popular in Australia, of making false claims.

-“Microsoft’s take on Australia’s proposed law is unsurprising — of course they’d be eager to impose an unworkable levy on a rival and increase their market share,” Google Senior Vice President Kent Walker said in a blog.
+“Microsoft’s take on Australia’s proposed law is unsurprising — of course they’d be eager to impose an unworkable levy on a rival and increase their market share,” Google Senior Vice President Kent Walker said.

 Australia’s proposed code aims to make Google and Facebook pay Australian media companies fairly for using news content the tech giants source from news sites.